DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-07-30-using-hesa-to-submit-trainee-records-for-2024-to-2025.md

     - hesa
 ---

 For the 2024 to 2025 academic year, new partnerships between Higher Education Institutions (HEIs) will be introduced.
-Some providers will now be responsible for trainee records on behalf of their partners.
-The Register trainee teachers (Register) team needed to decide how to support these partnerships to submit and manage trainee recrods.
+Some providers will now be responsible for trainee records on behalf of their HEI partners.
+The Register trainee teachers (Register) team needed to decide how to support these partnerships to submit and manage trainee records.

 ## How DfE collects data on trainee teachers studying at HEIs